 The Global Headquarters (GHQ) of ORI is at the Ramada Inn Hotel and Suites in Ballina, New South Wales.

-Carola/Courage: This ship has had a number of names.
-It was owned by the Reith family for 25 years and then sold to a German Youth Sailing Organization in 1996.
-When purchased for one Euro by Earl de Blonville in 2013 from the Sailing Organization it was named Carola.
-Mr. de Blonville now calls it the Courage, (except for when he was trying to sell it in December of 2016 as a fixer-upper).
-We will stick with Carola for purposes of this discussion since that is the name that is most commonly used on website pages.
-Carola is shown in an old photo on the ORI Linkedin page as traveling under full sail.
-The ORI page discusses how she will be used and gives the impression that she is in serviceable condition.
-In fact, Carola has been tied up in Rudkobing Harbor in Denmark since 2013 after de Blonville bought her and after five years without maintainence is, according to the previous owner, Phillip Reith (who has inspected the ship in Rudkobing) a "wreck" and not worth salvaging.
-This web page tells you just about everything you need to know about the Carola and her condition: http://earldeblonville.net/Carola%20TSG%2073%20-%20Historischer%20Hafen%20Flensburg%20annotated.pdf.
-The bottom line is that if Carola is ever to sail again she will need many thousands of dollars spent on her major renovation.
-This is money that de Blonville claimed to have when he bought her.
-In fact, de Blonville claims that Danish authorities stole 100,000.00 dollars of his possessions from the boat including her rigging, electronics, etc. This begs the question of why, if components of the ship were that valuable, the Youth Sailing Organization didn't "part her out" and use the money to maintain their other ship the "Zuversicht".
-Mr. de Blonville generally blames every one besides himself for the current condition of Carola (the harbormaster, the Danish Government and the stingy previous owner who sold the ship 17 years ago and refused to give de Blonville money to fix de Blonville's boat).
+The bottom line is that if Carola is ever to sail again she will need many hundreds of thousands of dollars spent on her major renovation (Mr. de Blonville has publicly claimed he will invest 3 million dollars!). de Blonville claimed to have money to restore her when he bought her. de Blonville claims that Danish authorities stole 100,000.00 dollars of his possessions from the boat including her rigging, electronics, etc. This begs the question of why, if components of the ship were that valuable, the Youth Sailing Organization didn't "part her out" and use the money to maintain their other ship the "Zuversicht".
+Mr. de Blonville generally blames every one besides himself for the current condition of Carola (the harbormaster, the Danish Government and Mr. Reith, the former owner who would not donate to fix someone else's boat).
 All this makes this quote by de Blonville particularly ironic.
 "Of course, we can never really own a great classic boat: we can only enjoy being the caretakers of maritime history.
 And in doing so, we become a part of that history, a privilege that ensures the vessel is kept alive with all it’s stories and significance for future generations".
 Earl de Blonville

-Carola as represented on the ORI information at Linkedin:
+Carola/Courage as represented on the ORI information at Linkedin:

 Multiple Schemes in the last 18 years: